hafizulCloudy/NoteBook/Network-model.md

     - Reliable transmission of data `frames` between two nodes connected by a physical layer `error control` and `Adds Logical addresses of the sender and receivers`
 - [1.
 Physical Layer](#physical)
-    - Transmission and reception of `raw bit` streams over a physical medium
+    - Transmission and reception of `raw bit` streams over a physical medium Examples of hardware in the physical layer are network adapters, ethernet, repeaters, networking hubs, etc.

 <a name="application-layer"></a>
 ## Application Layer